ju5t1n3/bioe131-finalproj/README.md

 ### IF... this doesn't work for you, you can refer back to this github lab for the setup instructions
 https://github.com/bioe131/lab-8-toussm?tab=readme-ov-file

+## Protein Data!
+The most exciting part ;)
+For protein reproducibility, refer to the README.md within jbrowse2/filovirus_proteins.
+Within this folder, you can also find the PDBs if you want to use those directly for the JBrowse protein structure plugin.